imbs-hl/RF-hyperparameters-and-variable-selection/README.md

 Supplementary materials for "Effect of hyperparameters on variable selection in random forests".

 All results presented in the paper can be obtained by running the R scripts of this repository.
-We used the R version 3.5.0 to run our code.
+We used the \texttt{R} version 3.5.0 to run our code.
 The scripts can be run either in a testing or normal mode.

 Use this command to clone the git repository: